As the end of the year approaches, many contractors brace for one of the most stressful times in construction payroll: year-end reporting.

 Payroll4Construction delivers exactly that, offering tools designed specifically for the complexities of construction payroll:

-• Accuracy: Payroll4Construction improves accuracy by reducing errors in W-2s, tax filings, and employee classifications.
+• Accuracy: Payroll4Construction improves accuracy by reducing errors in W-2s, tax filings and employee classifications.

 With these features in place, contractors can complete year-end confidently, knowing their payroll is easier.